 So far, very few babies born to mothers with

 COVID-19 test positive for the virus in the first few days.
-We do not know how likely it is for the baby to get sick after going home from the hospital.
+Also, there are no published reports of newborns who have died during their initial birth hospitalization as a direct result of SARS-CoV-2 infection.
 Newborns and young infants who do catch the virus can become sick enough to need to be hospitalized, but most often they recover.

 If I test positive for COVID-19, will my partner be able to be in the delivery room when I have my baby?